TexasInstruments/ot-ti/examples/apps/dmm/rcp_ble_controller/README.md

 ## 0. Identify relevant UART Ports

-The RCP-BLE-Controller application utilizes two UART ports on the device; the FTDI cable is used for the RCP->OTBR connection and the XDS110 UART is used for BLE HCI->Linux Host connection.
-Plug in the RCP-BLE-Controller Launchpad to the Linux Host machine using the XDS110 UART cable and FTDI cable.
+The RCP-BLE-Controller application utilizes two UART ports on the device via the FTDI cable and XDS110.
+Each of these are used for a specific protocol, either for the RCP->OTBR connection or for theBLE HCI->Linux Host connection.
+See the example Sysconfig file for pin mappings Plug in the RCP-BLE-Controller Launchpad to the Linux Host machine using the XDS110 UART cable and FTDI cable.

 Identify which ports are active on the command line via:
 ```bash
 ls /dev/tty*
 ```
-Note: You should see three ports, two from the Launchpad (usually /dev/ttyACM0 for HCI) and one for the FTDI cable (usually /dev/ttyUSB0 for RCP).
+Note: You should see three ports, two from the Launchpad (usually /dev/ttyACM0) and one for the FTDI cable (usually /dev/ttyUSB0).

 ## 1. Set Up Linux Host

 Note: Only complete Task 1 from the Simplelink Academy link below to set up the border router (OTBR).

-[Border router set up guide](https://openthread.io/guides/border-router/build) When running the OTBR, make sure to use the UART port associated with the FTDI cable, this should be /dev/ttyUSB0.
+[Border router set up guide](https://openthread.io/guides/border-router/build) When running the OTBR, make sure to use the UART port associated with the Openthread reference in your Sysconfig file.

 Note: For initial setup of an RPI follow the [Matter User's Guide](https://github.com/project-chip/certification-tool/blob/main/docs/Matter_TH_User_Guide/Matter_TH_User_Guide.adoc#fresh_install)